 Life is unpredictable.
 Why limit this truth to just travel?
 When we condition our kids to exist in super rigid environments, they are unable to handle any slight deviations from the norm.
 It throws them off.
 Alternatively, when we allow for some flexibility and unpredictability, kids are able to take what they have learned from past instances of unexpectedness and tackle the current situation.

 This is not to say that we need to completely throw routine and structure out the window.
 It is true that kids do need a constant, and in my opinion, your presence in their lives as a supportive and caring parent plays a big role in that.
 What I am saying is, we do a great disservice to our kids by only limiting them to the familiarity of routine, and it is the very unpredictability of travel that helps teach them the tools to cope with the ups and downs of life.

 The world is a big, enormous place, and it’s a shame to not try and see at least a fraction of it.
-We give ourselves a variety of reasons not to travel with kids, but in the end it’s up to us to choose to accept those reasons or work to overcome them.
+We give ourselves a variety of reasons for not traveling with kids, but in the end it’s up to us to choose to accept those reasons or work to overcome them.

-We met so many families at the Family Adventure Summit who have found ways to overcome these reasons not to travel with kids.
+We met so many families at the Family Adventure Summit who have found ways to overcome these challenges of traveling with kids.
 It’s refreshing to know that family travel can be done, and that it is helping to create well-rounded and globally-minded kids.

-If you’re still on the fence about whether travel with kids is possible, all I can ask is this: What’s really keeping you from seeing the world with your kids?
+If you’re still on the fence about whether traveling with kids is possible, all I can ask is this: What’s really keeping you from seeing the world with your kids?

 Don’t miss out on my latest tool, the Overseas Family Vacation Checklist.
 Click here to receive your free copy and subscribe to my newsletter.